alexsavio/alexsavio.github.io/content/numpy_scipy_intelmkl_.md

     mkl_libs = mkl_rt
     lapack_libs =

-Modify cc_exe in numpy/distutils/intelccompiler.py to be something like:
+Change cc_exe in numpy/distutils/intelccompiler.py to be something like:

     :::python
     self.cc_exe = \'icc -O3 -g -fPIC -fp-model strict -fomit-frame-pointer -openmp -xhost\'

 Here we use, -O3, optimizations for speed and enables more aggressive loop transformations such as Fusion, Block-Unroll-and-Jam, and collapsing IF statements, -openmp for OpenMP threading and -xhost option tells the compiler to generate instructions for the highest instruction set available on the compilation host processor.
 If you are using the ILP64 interface, please add -DMKL_ILP64 compiler flag.

-Run <code>icc --help</code> for more information on processor-specific options, and refer Intel Compiler documentation for more details on the various compiler flags.
+Run <code>icc --help</code> for more information on processor-specific options, and refer Intel Compiler documentation for more details on the compiler flags.

-Modify the the Fortran compiler flags in numpy-x.x.x/numpy/distutil/fcompiler/intel.py to use the following compiler options for the Intel Fortran Compiler:
+Change the Fortran compiler flags in numpy-x.x.x/numpy/distutil/fcompiler/intel.py to use the following compiler options for the Intel Fortran Compiler:

 For ia32 and Intel64

     :::bash
     ifort -xhost -openmp -fp-model strict -fPIC

-Modify the get_flags_opt function line to:
+Change the get_flags_opt function line to:

     :::python
     return ['-xhost -openmp -fp-model strict']

 If you are using ILP64 interface of Intel MKL, please add -i8 flag above.
-If you are using older versions of Numpy/SciPy, please refer the new intel.py for your reference from the latest version of NumPy, which can be replaced to use the above mentioned compiler options.
+If you are using older versions of Numpy/SciPy, please refer the new intel.py for your reference from the latest version of NumPy, which you can replace to use the above mentioned compiler options.

 #### OpenBLAS Note